Psyche, spirit or soul?

 So, back to soul and spirit!

 Anyway, when we did speak of the soul - I and the man of stars - he told me that there are three layers of soul.
 Perhaps it is similar to the Tibetan system in which there are three layers of perception too, Dharmakaya (plenum void), Sambhogakaya (senses) and Nirmanakaya (form).
-It seemed that his and concept of the Kabbalah system, is like the Buddhist version, more about emanation than transcendence...
+It seemed that his concept was very like the Buddhist version, more about emanation than transcendence...

 This world is a fascinating place!